Radiotherapy for Benign Disease - Board Review Summary

 Low-Dose Anti-Inflammatory Biology

 LDRT works through immune modulation, not cancer-style cytoreduction.
-Mechanisms include reduced endothelial adhesion molecules, increased TGF-beta and IL-10, reduced IL-1beta / TNF-alpha / NF-kB signaling, decreased ROS and nitric oxide production, apoptosis of inflammatory cells, and macrophage polarization toward M2 phenotypes.
+Mechanisms include reduced endothelial adhesion molecules, increased TGF-beta and IL-10, reduced IL-1beta / TNF-alpha / NF-kB signaling, decreased ROS and nitric oxide production, inflammatory-cell apoptosis, and macrophage polarization toward less inflammatory phenotypes.
 The most biologically active single-fraction range is often described around 0.3-0.7 Gy.

 General Candidate Selection